istio/istio/operator/ARCHITECTURE.md

 1. [Migration tools](#migration-tools).
 The migration tools are intended to automate configuration migration from Helm to the operator.

-The operator code uses the new Helm charts in the [istio/installer](https://github.com/istio/installer) repo.
+The operator code uses the new Helm charts in the [istio/manifests/charts](../manifests/charts/istio-operator).
 It is not compatible with the older charts in [istio/istio](https://github.com/istio/istio/tree/1.4.7/install/kubernetes/helm).
-See the istio/installer repo for details about the new charts and why they were created.
+See `istio/manifests/charts` for details about the new charts and why they were created.
 Briefly, the new charts are intended to support production ready deployments of Istio that follow best practices like canarying for upgrade.

 ## Terminology